localnative/localnative/blog/2022-04-15-2022-2nd-quarter-summary.md

 tags: ["summary", "2022", "localnative"]
 ---

-Almost halfway through the second quarter, there have been no major updates or changes in that time.
+Almost halfway through the second quarter, there have been no major updates or changes.

-## Internal enhancement
+## Internal Enhancement

 - [#](https://gitlab.com/localnative/localnative/-/issues/63) iOS add build script